nlurkin/batchMon/README.md

 	-t, --test			When restarting a series of job, for each job test if the output file already exists.
-If yes, skip the job (do not regenerate existing output files) -n NAME, --name 	Name of the batch
+If yes, skip the job (do not regenerate existing output files) --limit	N			Limit on concurrently active (RUN or PEND) jobs (default=-1: no limit).
+This is not a strict limit as there is a delay between submitting and monitoring.
+	-n NAME, --name 	Name of the batch
 	-k, --keep			Do not delete the LXBATCH output (LSFJOB_xxxxxxx) -c CONFIG, --config Configuration file to use (new batch)